Fire Emergency: Call 9-1-1

 If food services are involved, the County Health Department is required to inspect the food service area before food service can be conducted

-Contact the OSU-Cascades Director of Public SAfety for additional monitoring or questions regarding the work environment after a fire event
+Contact the Campus Safety for additional monitoring or questions regarding the work environment after a fire event

 Contact the OSU-Cascades Facilities & Operations Manager to schedule or verify that repair work is being conducted